qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `file_extension e.g. .toml`: **language e.g. ini**.
 File extension to language mapping overrides.

-- Gitea will highlight files using the `linguist-language` or `gitlab-language` attribute from the `.gitattributes` file if available.
+- RIA Hub will highlight files using the `linguist-language` or `gitlab-language` attribute from the `.gitattributes` file if available.
 If this is not set or the language is unavailable, the file extension will be looked up in this mapping or the filetype using heuristics.